PyChanyoung/Study/System Design/SystemDesign.md

 # Availability

+## Definition

+The odds of a particular server or service being up and running at any point in time, usually measured in percentages.

+- How resistant is your system to failures?
+- The percentage of time (in a given period of time) the system is at least operational enough such that all of its primary functions are satisfied.
+- (ex) A server that has 99% availability will be operational 99% of the time (this would be described as having two nines of availability)

+## Key points

+- There is an implied guarantee of availability when using modern services.
+- For certain types of services (e.g., Cloud Provider, Youtube), ouages are super critical.

 ## Process

 A program that is currently running on a machine.
 You should always assume that any process may get terminated at any time in a sufficiently large system.